ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 docker buildx create --use
 ```

-Another issue you might run into with docker on apple scillicon is:
+Another issue you might run into with docker on Apple Scillicon is:

 ```
 Operation not permitted (src/thread.cpp:281)
 qemu: uncaught target signal 6 (Aborted) - core dumped
 ```

-This is usually caused by Docker desktop trying to run your code multi-threaded somehow, but the docker virtualisation layer not allowing for this.
+This is usually caused by Docker desktop trying to run your code multi-threaded somehow, but the Docker virtualisation layer not allowing for this.
 For this, go into the docker desktop settings, Resources, and then make sure the amount of CPUs Docker Desktop is allowed to use is set to 1.

-After that, the `--platform linux/amd64` flag is going to work on your system, and you can use the `run_apple_sillicon.zsh` script to run insetad of the `run.sh` scripts.
+After that, the `--platform linux/amd64` flag is going to work on your system, and you can use the `run_apple_sillicon.zsh` script to run instead of the `run.sh` script.
 Macs with intel processors are not affected by this.

 ### Looking ahead

 In `run.sh` / `run.ps1`, which are the scripts you'll use to start docker for the full project setup, we use a bunch more flags and things.
 These, you don't have to worry about.
 However, here is a quick summary of what they are, and how we use them:

 - `-v [host_path]:[container_path]` mount a volume.
 Basically, this allows you to have some directory on your own system to which the container can read and write.
-This is used such that you can save your results on your own system, but should be used with care, as having two operating systems mount the same file system can cause unexpected issues, especially on Windows.
+This is used such that you can save your results on your own system but should be used with care, as having two operating systems mount the same file system can cause unexpected issues, especially on Windows.
 - `-p [host_port]:[container_port]` Expose or link a TCP port from the container to your host.
 Used for talking with the robot.
 - `--rm` Remove any container of the same name that is already running.
 - `-t` Allocate a pseudo-TTY.
 Without it, some print functions from the container wouldn't show up on your own terminal when running.